betatim/TimsHome/content/pages/about.md

 ## Free time

-In my spare time I like to train for and compete in [triathlons][tri].
-This involves swimming, biking and running crazy long distances without a break.
-The aim is to complete all three sports (including transitions!) in the fastest time possible.
-I enjoy the challenge of planning and executing my training as well as juggling life and work during the months before a race.
-Race day is a physical and mental challenge as you race against the clock and your expectations for several hours.
+In my spare time I like to be active outdoors, and cook.
+I swim, run, bike, ski, climb and hike as often as I can.
+I enjoy the challenge of planning and executing my training as well as juggling life and work.

 [tri]: http://en.wikipedia.org/wiki/Triathlon
 [Twitter]: https://twitter.com/betatim